• Skip to primary navigation

 These creatures can be seen in California, South Africa, Japan, and Australia.

-Top Shells enjoy rugged coastal landscapes, while Abalones like shallow waters with plenty of hiding spots.
+Top Shells enjoy rugged coastal fields, while Abalones like shallow waters with plenty of hiding spots.

 Both these critters are adapted to their surroundings and live in many places on the planet.